AndrewGibson27/vw-font-size-fallback-sass-mixin/README.md

 ### In the @include
 + The first argument is the list, the contents of which is explained above
 + The second argument is used to calculate vw.
 Sending 100px to the mixin means that, at a window width of 1280px (the $vw-context), the h1 should have a font size of 100px.
 You can make the $vw-context whatever value you want.
-(I encourage you to read the Sass Break [article](http://sassbreak.com/viewport-relative-headings-with-sass/) about this)
+(I encourage you to read the Sass Break [article](http://sassbreak.com/viewport-relative-headings-with-sass/) about this.)

 ## Test it
 + Download the zip file
 + Install grunt and grunt-contrib-sass: `npm install --save-dev`
 + `grunt sass`
 + Open /example/index.html

-## Thoughts?
-Tell me.

 ## License
 MIT